-Always refer to Main Housing Policy.
+Notes on Flowchart - Always refer to Main Housing Policy.
 This is guidance only.
-Section 15 below provides details of Registered Social Landlords (RSL) and Appendix 1 -Affordable Housing Delivery Notes provides options for types of affordable housing.
-All proposals should be subject to a pre-application enquiry and must meet other relevant policies particularly design - see Design and Placemaking quidance.
+Section 15 below provides details of Registered Social Landlords (RSL) and Appendix 1 - Affordable Housing Delivery Notes provides options for types of affordable housing.
+All proposals should be subject to a pre-application enquiry and must meet other relevant policies particularly design - see Design and Place-making guidance.